readevalprint/acme-dao/readme.md

 # Sponsors

-###  $YOUR_LOGO_HERE
+### ===> $YOUR_LOGO_HERE <===

-If you want to gain visibility for your own amazing (and possibly soon to be autonomously distributed) company please send me a message [@readevalprint](https://twitter.com/readevalprint/)
+If you want to gain visibility for your own amazing (and possibly soon to be autonomously distributed) company, please send me a message [@readevalprint](https://twitter.com/readevalprint/)

-Alternatively if there is a feature that you prioritize but is not on the roadmap, please make an issue and youre requirement and I will quote you a price.
+Alternatively, if there is a feature that you prioritize but is not listed on the roadmap, please make an issue and your requirements and I will quote you a price.

 # Testing

-The easiest way is to run with docker compose.
-It will mount the current directory so any changes will be reflected in the tests without having to rebuild the container image.
+The easiest way toe run the testsuit is with docker-compose.
+It will automatically mount the current directory so any changes will be reflected in the tests without having to rebuild the container image.
+Read the [docker-compose.yml](./docker-compose.yaml)

 ```
 docker-compose acme-dao test